Squid Package Tuning

-If you notice this file is too large and you remove it, you may do so while squid is running.
+If this file is too large and needs to be removed, this may be done while squid is running.
 After the file is removed, run:

 squid -k rotate

 This will cause it to be written out again (but compacted).
-Alternately, you can tell squid to perform a clean shutdown with
+Alternately, tell squid to perform a clean shutdown with

 squid -k shutdown

-This will also write the swap.state file out again, but squid will stop after this and must be restarted, so it is a less desriable option.
+This will also write the swap.state file out again, but squid will stop after this and must be restarted, so it is a less desirable option.

-If you remove the swap.state file while squid is not running, it will have to completely rescan your cache folder to rebuild it once squid is started back up.
+If the swap.state file is removed while squid is not running, it will have to completely rescan the cache folder to rebuild it once squid is restart.
 This can be a lengthy and time consuming process.
 It may be better to remove the contents of the existing cache folder, and rebuild the structure again by running: